-In the following workflow diagram, the blue text in a shape indicates that a corresponding description has been provided in the sections that follow the diagram.
-For more information, refer to the topic Interpreting the Workflow Diagrams.
+In the following workflow diagram, the blue text in a shape indicates that the corresponding description has been provided in the sections that follow the diagram.
+For more information, refer to the Interpreting the Workflow Diagrams topic in the APM Product Workflows documentation.